Code-Institute-Submissions/sushi-order-system/README.md

 - Clicking Enable Automatic Deploys.
 This will update once you push updates to your Github.

 - Selecting the correct branch for deployment from drop-down menu and pressing Deploy Branch button.
 This will have to be done everytime manually.

+## Credits
+---
+- Credit to scb at stack overflow for ideas in the project.
+- My dear friend Kristofer Gabrielsson for inputs and problemsolving.
+- Code Institute, Love sandwiches

+## Acknowledgements
+---
+The site was completed as a Portfolio 3 Project for the Full Stack Software Developer (e-Commerce) Diploma at the Code Institute.
+- I would like to thank Cohort Facilitator Alan Bushell, at Code Institute for the support and never doubt me.
+- My friend Kristofer Gabrielsson, you are the best!